keesj/fpga_101/lab001/README.md

 [> Presentation / Goals
 -----------------------
-During this lab, we will generate our first FPGA design on the Nexys4DDR.
+During this lab, we will generate our first FPGA design on the tinyFPGA-BX.
 The base design is a simple led blinker and we will modify it to change the functionality and understand what can be easily done with FPGAs.